MediaArea/MediaConch/Demo/README.md

 ## File information retrieval

 After installation, MediaConch can be run on the command line by using the `mediaconch` command.
-MediaConch is intended for Matroska, FFV1, and/or PCM files.
+Although MediaConch will result information about nearly any audiovisual file, it is specifically optimized for Matroska, FFV1, and/or PCM files.

 `mediaconch --Tool=Info FileName` will print to the screen the most recent MediaInfo output.